-While the West of Singapore may sometimes get a rep for being far from the hubbub of the city centre, it makes up for it by being home to some of the city’s best hidden-away dining destinations.
+While the west of Singapore may sometimes get a rep for being far from the bustle of the city centre, the myriad food options you’ll find there make it well worth a visit.
+Here’s a guide to popular dining spots in neighbourhoods across Singapore’s West side.

-Start your gastronomic journey at the charismatic neighbourhood of Holland Village, where you’ll find rows of charming shophouses and a variety of food options.
+Start your gastronomic journey in the charming neighbourhood of Holland Village, where you’ll find rows of charming shophouses and a variety of food options.
 Tuck into delicious vegetarian Mediterranean cuisine at Original Sin at Chip Bee Gardens—choose from a wide range of salads, traditional Middle Eastern Mezze sharing platters and all the falafel you can eat.

 Located near Botanic Gardens MRT station, Atlas Coffee House has become a beacon for pancake-lovers, with their signature pancakes that are highly lauded by local food critics.
 There are savoury delights on the menu too, such as cereal prawn pasta and summer chicken stew.

 Or, head to Adam Road Food Centre for delicious Halal local fare.
-Try rojak (spicy Indian salad) from Adam’s Indian Rojak, mutton broth with chunks of tender meat and rich soup at Bahrakath Mutton Soup King, or tuck into hearty nasi lemak (coconut rice) from one of the many nasi lemak stalls there.
+Try rojak (spicy Indian salad) from Adam’s Indian Rojak, mutton broth with chunks of tender meat and rich soup at Bahrakath Mutton Soup King, or tuck into hearty nasi lemak (fragrant rice dish cooked in coconut milk and pandan leaf, accompanied with an array of side dishes like omelette, fried fish and anchovies) from one of the many nasi lemak stalls there.

 Swing by urban food hall Timbre+ at night and be greeted with live music, bustling crowds and casual specialty food.
-Gourmet highlights at this gastropark include fishball noodles by local hawker-preneur Douglas Ng (the brain behind The Fishball Story), Japanese cuisine at Teppei Daidokoro by chef Teppei Yamashita, and local chef Chung Deming’s Kush, which serves up skewer bowls and wagyu ribeye.
+Gourmet highlights at this gastropark include fishball noodles by local hawkerpreneur Douglas Ng (the brain behind The Fishball Story), Japanese cuisine at The World Is Flat by Tanuki Raw, and local chef Chung Deming’s Kush, which serves up skewer bowls and wagyu ribeye.

 Another favourite of residents in the West, Muslim-owned Boon Lay Power Nasi Lemak serves up highly-sought after, fragrant coconut rice, with crispy deep-fried chicken wings, delectably spicy otah (grilled fish paste), sambal chilli and other toppings—bring a big appetite for this one.